Diane Rehm: 2015 Bernie Sanders interview

 On June 10, 2015, Rehm interviewed 2016 Democratic presidential candidate Bernie Sanders, and stated that Sanders had dual citizenship with Israel; this was not true.
 Sanders denied that he holds dual citizenship, but Rehm repeated her assertion of the senator's dual citizenship as a fact.
 Sophia Tesfaye of Salon pointed out that Rehm apparently fell for an antisemitic canard and did not successfully fact-check her information before she conducted her interview with Sanders.
 In The Times of Israel, Gedalyah Reback stated that the interview was controversial because Rehm seemed to have accused a Jewish U.S. presidential candidate of maintaining secret Israeli citizenship.

 Rehm apologized for her exchange with Sanders in a statement released later that day.
 "On today's show I made a mistake.
 Rather than asking if Senator and presidential candidate Bernie Sanders whether he had dual U.S./Israeli citizenship, as I had read in a comment on Facebook, I stated it as fact.
 I want to apologize as well to all our listeners for having made an erroneous statement.
 I am sorry for the mistake.
 However, I am glad to play a role in putting this rumor to rest."
 Jewish Journalist Josh Marshall called her apology "a total crock."
-Jewish Law professor David Bernstein found it strange that both Rehm and her producer fell for what he felt was an obvious anti-Semitic hoax.
+Jewish Law professor David Bernstein found it strange that both Rehm and her producer fell for what he felt was an obvious antisemitic hoax.
 He speculated that frequently-heard strange accusations about Jewish supporters of Israel may have played a role.
 Elizabeth Jepsen, NPR's ombudsman, took issue with both Rehm's interview and apology: "Far from putting anything to rest, Rehm has now taken a falsehood from the fringes of the Internet and moved it into the mainstream conversation."